SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-gulshan.md

 **Note:** The **efficient implementation** of above-proposed design will be in the following way:

-1. Firstly File is downloaded from the remote server by getting URL of the data source.
+1. Firstly, the file is downloaded from the remote server by getting **URL** of the data source.
-2. The file is cached along with a cached JSON where we update the URL field.
+2. Secondly, the file is cached and **database** of cache will be maintained in JSON format.
-3. **Also exception raises will be used for error handling.**
+3. **Use of exception raises for error handling** will be done in the following manner:
+   1. If the **`download_file`** function is taking a long time and timeout occurs, an exception will be thrown using try and except statement.
+   2. The URLs given in the URL’s argument in `require` function are invalid, a URLError will be raised using urllib2 i.e. **urllib2.URLError**.
+   3. The client system doesn’t have enough space for the downloaded file to cache, an **OSError exception** derived from **EnvironmentError** will be raised.